poezio/poezio/doc/source/commands.rst

         **Usage:** ``/accept [jid]``

-        Authorize the provided JID (or the selected contact in the roster) to see your presence.
+        Authorize the provided JID (or the selected contact in the contact list) to see your presence.

     /deny
         **Usage:** ``/deny [jid]``

-        Prevent the provided JID (or the selected contact in the roster) from seeing your presence.
+        Prevent the provided JID (or the selected contact in the contact list) from seeing your presence.

     /add
         **Usage:** ``/add <jid>``

-        Add the specified JID to your roster and authorize him to see your presence.
-If he accepts you, the subscription will be mutual (and if he doesn’t, you can still /remove him).
+        Add the specified JID to your contact list and authorize them to see your presence.
+If they accepts you, the subscription will be mutual (and if they don’t, you can still /remove them).

     /name
         **Usage:** ``/name <jid> <name>``

-        Set the given JID’s name in your roster.
+        Set the given JID’s name in your contact list.

     /password
         **Usage:** ``/password <password>``